-We freelance for a diverse set of clients, across multiple forum and base our success on four fundamental principles: Quality, Experience, Value, and Client Satisfaction.
-If you need someone reliable to help out with your writing and editing needs, then GET IN TOUCH.
+We freelance for a diverse set of clients, across multiple forums and base our success on four fundamental principles: Quality, Experience, Value, and Client Satisfaction.
+If you need someone reliable to help out with your writing and editing needs, then get in touch.
 Want to know more about the services I offer?
 You can learn more HERE.

 So that’s all about me and my crazy life.
 What are you up to?
-Do you need a writer or do you want to write yourself?
+Do you need writing assistance or do you want to write yourself?
 Can I help you with anything or answer a question?
-Or, do you know something you think I should know?
-Get in touch HERE.
+Or, do you know something you think I should too?
+Let me know.